alexehrlich/buli_pred/Readme.md

 A simpler model just trained on the target if the home team wins or not (away team wins OR draw) reaches an accuracy of ~69%, which is ok.
 Both predictions are shown on the website

 #### Data
-Data is fetched form fbreb.com and clubelo.com
+Data is fetched form fbreb.com and clubelo.com and only used for educational purposes of this project.

 #### Feature Engineering
 With the fetched data a lot of features were calculated to find some, which seperate the target classes.
 Here it turned out, that soccer is a really random game which also relies strongly on ad hoc scenarios like missing players, changer of manacher etc. which is hart to get from olad data amd integrate into training.